apeckham/tumblr-template-node/README.txt

-Render a tumblr template with the Javascript renderer written by Tumblr.
+Render a tumblr template with Tumblr's Javascript renderer.

 ## To run ##

-cat example/template.html | coffee render.coffee --content-map example/content_map.json >example/output.html
+`make example`

-## To get your blog's content map ##
+## To get a blog's content map ##

 The content map is JSON with all of your blog's variables (title, colors, sample posts)